-A MONTHLY MAGAZINE

-DEVOTED TO THE LORD BUDDHA'S DOCTRINE OF ENLIGHTENMENT.
+A MONTHLY MAGAZINE DEVOTED TO THE LORD BUDDHA'S DOCTRINE OF ENLICHTENMENT.

-Terms: 50 cents a year, in advance; single copies, 5 cents.
-To foreign countries, belonging to the Postal Union, 12 cents additional postage.
+Terms : 50 cents a year, in advance ; single To foreign countries, becopies, 5 cents. longing to the Postal Union, 12 cents additional postage.

 All communications should be addressed to PUBLISHER THE BUDDHIST RAY, Santa Cruz, Cal., U. S. A.